ewels/clusterflow/docs/usage.md

 to download the data.

 Cluster Flow will recognise anything starting with `http`, `https` or `ftp` as a URL.
-Downloads are processes in series to avoid overwhemling the internet connection.
+Downloads are processes in series to avoid overwhelming the internet connection.

 If using the `--file-list` parameter you can also specify a filename for each download.
 Add this on the same line as the download URL, separated by a tab character.
 This is